jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 The custom commands are HTML pages, generated on the server using PHP, ASP.NET, or Java (JSP).
 These languages can use the Web API to retrieve, manipulate, and update mapping data.

-The current version of MapGuide Open Source Web Studio does not create or edit web layouts.
-It is possible, however, to create and edit web layouts using the Mapagent HTML pages at http://ServerAddress/mapguide/mapagent/index.html.
-Get an existing web layout, such as the web layout supplied with the sample applications, using the GetResourceContent and GetResourceHeader links.
-Edit the XML in a text editor, then save to the site repository using the SetResource link.

 Many custom commands run in the task area, a section of the Viewer that is designed for user input/output.
 For more details about the task area and how it integrates with the rest of the Viewer, see The MapGuide Viewer on page